This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The CDD provides recreation facilities/programs; common area landscape maintenance/ irrigation; storm water retention pond maintenance; walls, fences, sidewalks and village entrance maintenance; streetlights; residential property trash collection; deed restriction enforcement; and architectural review for residential properties.

 There are five supervisors on the CDD.
 Members are elected to the Board of Supervisors during the General Elections conducted by the Pasco County Supervisor of Elections in November of even numbered years.
 They are elected to four year terms.
-Two supervisors will be elected in 2018 and the three other supervisors in 2020.

 The CDD assessments are collected by the Pasco County Tax Collector along with other property taxes.
 Taxes are due March 31 of each year.
 Property Owners receive a discount of up to four percent if taxes are paid between November and February.
 Maximum discount is received if taxes/assessments are paid by November 30.